aws-samples/cloudfront-invalidation-scheduler/README.md

 ## About Invalidation
 Invalidation does not ensure that viewers have latest content as the objects may be cached by downstream web proxies and/or browsers.
 Refer to [Updating existing content with a CloudFront distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/UpdatingExistingObjects.html) and [Optimizing caching and availability](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/ConfiguringCaching.html) for different considerations.
 Useful blog posts include [Improve your website performance with Amazon CloudFront](https://aws.amazon.com/blogs/networking-and-content-delivery/improve-your-website-performance-with-amazon-cloudfront/) and [Amazon CloudFront Cache Strategy for Successful Global Game Deployment](https://aws.amazon.com/blogs/apn/amazon-cloudfront-cache-strategy-for-successful-global-game-deployment/)

-There may be additional charges from the invalidation.
+There may be additional charges from invalidation.
 Refer to [Amazon CloudFront Pricing](https://aws.amazon.com/cloudfront/pricing/) for more information.

 ## Deployment via CloudFormation console